mahir/mahir.github.io/pm/04-ai-tools-for-pms.md

 > The PMs who get the most from AI are not the ones using the most tools.
 >
-> They are the ones who use the right tools for the right workflow, and keep their judgment in the loop.
+> They are the ones who use the right tool for the right workflow, and keep their judgment in the loop.